 - 4.1 Appraisal Report-When issuing communications under this standard, the actuary should refer to ASOP No. 23 and ASOP No. 41, Actuarial Communications.
-In addition, when preparing a report on an appraisal, the actuary should disclose the following items to the extent they are relevant to the work performed by the actuary: - a. the scope of the assignment, including the insurance businesses being valued, and any limitations as to the availability of data; - b. the actuary's principal; - c. the duty, if any, that the actuary is assuming with respect to any user of the report other than the actuary's principal; - d. a description of the intended use of the report; - e. a description of the corporate organizational structure of the business, its distribution methods, lines of business, and products; - f. the appraisal date; - g. an appraisal value or range of appraisal values (if a single unique appraisal value is presented, an explanation of why this is appropriate); - h. the methodology used to develop the appraisal, reasons for the choice of methodology, and whether a financial projection is part of the methodology; - i. the projection model, the accounting basis used, and other key items included in the analysis; - j. the results of the model validation; - k. a discussion of the level of capital reflected in the appraisal and the basis on which the level was determined; - 1. the assumptions, described in sufficient detail that another actuary qualified in the same practice area could evaluate their reasonableness; - m. the source of any assumption selected by someone other than the actuary; - n. the extent to which taxes have been considered and on what basis;
+In addition, when preparing a report on an appraisal, the actuary should disclose the following items to the extent they are relevant to the work performed by the actuary: - a. the scope of the assignment, including the insurance businesses being valued, and any limitations as to the availability of data; - b. the actuary's principal; - c. the duty, if any, that the actuary is assuming with respect to any user of the report other than the actuary's principal; - d. a description of the intended use of the report; - e. a description of the corporate organizational structure of the business, its distribution methods, lines of business, and products; - f. the appraisal date; - g. an appraisal value or range of appraisal values (if a single unique appraisal value is presented, an explanation of why this is appropriate); - h. the methodology used to develop the appraisal, reasons for the choice of methodology, and whether a financial projection is part of the methodology; - i. the projection model, the accounting basis used, and other key items included in the analysis; - j. the results of the model validation; - k. a discussion of the level of capital reflected in the appraisal and the basis on which the level was determined; - l. the assumptions, described in sufficient detail that another actuary qualified in the same practice area could evaluate their reasonableness; - m. the source of any assumption selected by someone other than the actuary; - n. the extent to which taxes have been considered and on what basis;

-- o. any sensitivity testing results deemed material by the actuary; - p. the source and extent of reliance on information supplied by others; - q. the disclosure in ASOP No. 41, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority); - r. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - s. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP. - 4.2 Variation of Results-When the actuary issues a report on an appraisal, the report should state that actual results can and will vary from projected results used to calculate appraisal values due to deviations of actual from assumed experience. - 4.3 Appropriate Use of the Term "Actuarial Appraisal"-The actuary should not refer to an appraisal as an actuarial appraisal in any actuarial communication unless the appraisal meets the definition of an actuarial appraisal in section 2.1. - 4.4 No Obligation to Communicate with Other Users-Nothing in this standard creates an obligation for the actuary to communicate with any person or persons other than the intended audience.
+- o. any sensitivity testing results deemed material by the actuary; and - p. the source and extent of reliance on information supplied by others. - 4.2 Variation of Results-When the actuary issues a report on an appraisal, the report should state that actual results can and will vary from projected results used to calculate appraisal values due to deviations of actual from assumed experience. - 4.3 Appropriate Use of the Term "Actuarial Appraisal"-The actuary should not refer to an appraisal as an actuarial appraisal in any actuarial communication unless the appraisal meets the definition of an actuarial appraisal in section 2.1. - 4.4 No Obligation to Communicate with Other Users-Nothing in this standard creates an obligation for the actuary to communicate with any person or persons other than the intended audience. - 4.5 Prescribed Statement of Actuarial Opinion-This ASOP does not require a prescribed statement of actuarial opinion as described in the Qualification Standards for Prescribed Statements of Actuarial Opinion promulgated by the American Academy of Actuaries.
+However, law, regulation, or accounting requirements may also apply to an actuarial communication prepared under this standard, and as a result, such actuarial communication may be a prescribed statement of actuarial opinion. - 4.6 Deviation from Standard-The actuary must be prepared to justify to the actuarial profession's disciplinary bodies, or to explain to a principal, another actuary, or other intended users of the actuary's work, the use of any procedures that depart materially from those set forth in this standard.
+If a conflict exists between this standard and applicable law or regulation, compliance with applicable law or regulation is not considered to be a deviation from this standard.